3. Selling Techniques

 Accordingly, here are some of the points you need to consider to optimise your sale prospects.

 i.
-Do You Really Want to Sell? – This may not be as silly a question as it seems, for unless you are in the right frame of mind to sell your property you are unlikely to maximise your sale prospects.
+Do You Really Want to Sell? – This may not be as silly a question as it seems, for unless you are in the right frame of mind to sell your property you are unlikely to do all that might be necessary to get the best price.
 If you are selling with some reluctance this may manifest itself as a lack of real intent, which may well put off any prospective purchaser.

 ii.
 Estate Agent – If you are marketing the property through an estate agent then have a discussion with them about the best approach to marketing your property and the actions you need to take.
 They are in the best position to judge the expectations of your potential buyers.
 Ideally, take opinion from several agents.